“Bubble Gum, Bubble Gum, In A Dish, How Many Catfish Do You Wish?”

 Somewhat related to the first type, Type 2’s may lie about or dramatize past or current life problems.
 Many Catfish, when caught, talk about a family member’s recent illness or their own.
 Others have shame from their circumstance or have yet to embrace themselves for having a disability.
 While this can be heartbreaking, those they victimize with a fake persona are also traumatized once the truth comes to light.

 This type of Catfish is comparable to someone who hustles a fellow pool player in a bar.
-The like to win.
+They like to win.
 They enjoy the art of trickery and have little regard for the feelings of the person they’re deceiving.
-To this Catfish, possible the more dangerous type, it’s all a game.
+To this Catfish, possibly the more dangerous type, it’s all a game.
 They may not even be remotely like the person they pretend to be.
 As with all Catfish, but more so with this type, every single detail they have given you might be a lie- even down to gender, age, or location.

 Adrenaline is a byproduct of most texting or email relationships.
 It’s easy to feel a ‘hit’ of adrenaline when you get a flirty message or someone pays you special attention.
-It happens between lovers, friends, those having affairs or long distance relationships.
+It happens between lovers, friends, those having affairs, or long-distance relationships.
 To Catfish who are hooked on adrenaline, this ’cat and mouse’ aspect keeps both the Catfish and Catfished engaged in the endless seduction and beckoning of one another.
 Even if this happens primarily from afar, one or both participants can become dependent on the relationship and the payoff it gives them.

 Scammers want your cash and they may act alone, with a group, or as part of a Nigerian/ 419 scheme.
-If found out before money is taken from their victim, it’s often easier to get over this type of Catfish as it doesn’t go on as long or get as in depth… most of the time.
+If they are found out before money is taken from their victim, it’s often easier to get over this type of Catfish as it doesn’t go on as long or get as in-depth… most of the time.
 Some Scammers DO form long relationships via messaging or email if they continue to get cash and gifts from a willing participant.
 If money or gifts are wired or transferred, this can be financially devastating and makes it hard to trust others.